 Is your organization de-centralized into multiple units that are geographically dispersed?
 Does each unit manage similar or identical data?
-Are users in one unit finding they need quick access to data from other units?
+Are users in one unit finding they need quick access to data from other units within minutes and not hours or days?
 Are you struggling to maintain write availability for all your units?

 A ‘yes’ to any one of these questions means you need to consider an xDB Replication Server Multi-Master configuration.
 With a multi-master configuration it’s easy for everyone to keep writing data they can all view in near real time and read more data than in single master configurations.

 When you have multiple master databases it is possible to achieve faster access to consolidated data, better uptime performance for round the clock updates, and read scalability, all using commodity hardware!

 Frequently Asked Questions...